jubril-adeyi/terraform-k8s-webapp-sockshop/README.md

 #### Terraform Configuration

 * The terraform scripts located in the /terraform directory contains terraform scripts that Imports the required Providers (/terraform/providers.tf).
-* A script for creation of VPC and Subnets for the EKS cluster and nodes in /terrraform/vpc.tf and the security Groups in /terrraform/sg.tf
+* A script for creation of VPC, Subnets, route table and Internet gateways for the EKS cluster and nodes in /terrraform/vpc.tf and the security Groups in /terrraform/sg.tf
-* Terraform script to provide neccesary privileges for the creation of the infrastructure located in /terraform/data.tf.
+* Terraform script to define data sources provide neccesary privileges for the creation of the infrastructure located in /terraform/data.tf.
+* The creation of EKS cluster and Node group is executed using the /terraform/eks-cluster.tf file
+* And all neccesary variables used in the terraform scripts are in the terraform/variable.tf file and that concludes provisioning of infrastructure using terraform
 * Initialize Terraform
 ``` bash
 terraform init